zglueck/workshop-demo/sections/2/built-in-layers.md

         height: 700px;
     }
 </style>
-# WebWorldWind Preconfigured Layers
+# WebWorldWind Built In Layers

-WebWorldWind provides a number of preconfigured layers for your convienence.
+WebWorldWind provides a number of built in layers for your convienence.
 Most of the preconfigured layers are imagery layers, providing a quick and easy image data to get running.

 In the first lesson, we utilized the `BMNGLayer`, or the Blue Marble Next Generation layer.
 Some other preconfigured imagery layers include: